 The Franco-British Young Leaders Programme

-The Franco-British Young Leaders programme aims to deepen understanding and collaboration between France and the UK at the highest level through the involvement of its most talented young leaders.
-Its objective is to build a generation of 21st century leaders who will keep the Franco-British relations at heart, with a give back/give forward ethos at its core.
+The Franco-British Young Leaders programme aims to deepen understanding and collaboration between France and the UK and create lasting bilateral dialogue at the highest level with a give back/give forward ethos at its core.
+Its objective is to build a generation of 21st century leaders who will keep the Franco-British relations at heart and shape its future across all sectors of our societies and economies.

-Each year, the Franco-British Council selects 30 to 40 young talented French and British individuals under 40 from from a diverse range of business, cultural, media, academic, social, government and military sectors.
+Each year, the Council selects a group of young talented French and British individuals under 40 from from a diverse range of business, cultural, media, academic, social, government and military sectors.
 Joining the Young Leaders programme allows them to share their own experiences and ideas and bring their leadership qualities to the Franco-British relations.
-It also gives them access to a transformational network with access to excellence on both sides of the
+It also gives them access to a transformational network with access to excellence on both sides of the Channel.

 Announced by David Cameron and François Hollande in March 2016 at the Amiens Summit, the Franco-British Young Leaders programme is managed by the Franco-British Council in France and in the UK.
-It is supported by both governments and funded by generous public and private partners in both countries.
-The first edition was launched in June 2017 with the selection of 33 Young Leaders who were selected by a jury of experts amongst 250 candidates.
+It is supported by both governments and funded by generous public and private partners in both countries, which were renewed at the Sandhurst Summit in January 2018.
+The first edition was launched in June 2017 with a promotion of 32 Young Leaders.
+The second edition launched in April 2018 with a new promotion of 25 Young Leaders.

 Marcie Hopkins, Head of International Office,